Welcome

 Introduction

 Once a duty of care has been established, the next step in a negligence claim is to show that the defendant breached that duty.
 Breach of duty occurs when the defendant’s conduct falls below the standard required by law in the circumstances.
 This standard is usually assessed objectively, by reference to the actions of a hypothetical “reasonable person.”
 The court will consider all the circumstances to decide if the defendant’s behaviour was sufficiently careful.
+The claimant bears the burden of proving breach on the balance of probabilities.

-Key Term: breach of duty Breach of duty is when a defendant’s conduct falls below the standard of care required by law, exposing others to a foreseeable risk of harm.
+Breach of duty is when a defendant’s conduct falls below the standard of care required by law, exposing others to a foreseeable risk of harm.

 The Objective Standard: The Reasonable Person

-Key Term: standard of care The level of caution or competence expected from a reasonable person in the defendant’s position, taking into account all the circumstances.
+The level of caution or competence expected from a reasonable person in the defendant’s position, taking into account all the circumstances.

 Factors Affecting the Standard of Care